10 Best Toilet Fill Valves in 2023 – Reviews & Top Picks

 We liked how much adjustability this fill valve has.
 You can extend it from 7.8-13 inches, so it will fit a variety of toilets.
 But the real draw is the low-noise operation and water conservation.
 This valve is intended to reduce the amount of water you use while also filling it more quietly than other valves.

-When installing this valve, we discovered that it doesn’t include the hose clip for the overflow, so we had to pull it off the old valve and jerry-rig it to work.
+When installing this toilet tank fill valve, we discovered that it doesn’t include the hose clip for the overflow, so we had to pull it off the old valve and jerry-rig it to work.
 This flaw held the Hibbent valve back, but it might have been a top contender if all the necessary pieces were included.

 6. Danco HC660 Water-Saving Toilet Fill Valve

 The Danco HC660 Water-Saving Toilet Fill Valve offers a couple of interesting features that we didn’t see on all fill valves, though they’re not the sort of features that might make up for this valve’s other flaws.

 Still, some of those features might be useful, like the built-in mini valve that automatically adjusts the refill level as needed.
 There are also jets on the valve that spray water into the tank to help keep it clean.
 And if there’s a leak, the valve will make an audible alert noise so you’ll know.

-But this valve isn’t going to work in all toilets.
-If you have a low-flow toilet, you’re better off skipping this valve.
+But this toilet tank fill valve isn’t going to work in all toilets.
+If you have a low-flow toilet, you’re better off skipping this toilet fill valve.
 It lacks the adjustability necessary to fit a wide range of toilets since it’s only adjustable from 11-13.8 inches.
-It would be quite frustrating to take your toilet apart only to find that your new valve won’t work, so we’d recommend finding a valve with more adjustability that will fit a wider range of toilets.
+It would be quite frustrating to take your toilet apart only to find that your new valve won’t work, so we’d recommend finding a toilet fill valve with more adjustability that will fit a wider range of toilets.

 7. Plumbcraft 7030911 Anti-Siphon Toilet Fill Valve

 If you’re more interested in conserving water than having an easy to install, quiet-operating fill valve, then you’ll probably like the Plumbcraft Anti-Siphon Toilet Fill Valve.
 It’s one of the most expensive options that we tested, but definitely not one of our favorites.